CodeChron/fullstack-js-preview-docs/app_homepage.md

 ![Comp hierarchy of homepage](images/home-components.png)

 This will drive out our work for this feature.
+(TODO: Note that we'll be adding the action btn in the next step, possibly remove from this mockup)

 (We'll create the first few components together and then you'll be creating the remaining on your own.)